You are listening to the Sean Hannity Radio Show Podcast.

 Millions lost their plans, their doctors.

-They ended up on average paying eight thousand dollars more.
+They ended up on average paying $8,000 more.

-Now in the Senate, they have released their bill today.
+Now, in the Senate, they have released their bill today.

-Senator Ted Cruz, Senator Rand Paul, Senator Mike Lee, Senator Ron Johnson all said they cannot support the current rendition of the Senate's Obamacare replacement bill, not its current form, but they suggested that they could change it in a few ways if amendments are included that they would support.
+Senator Ted Cruz, Senator Rand Paul, Senator Mike Lee, Senator Ron Johnson all said they cannot support the current rendition of the Senate's Obamacare replacement bill, not in its current form, but they suggested that they could change it in a few ways if amendments are included that they would support.

-Uh Ted Cruz said he can't yet support the bill.
+Ted Cruz said he can't yet support the bill.

-And he said in a statement, a joint statement with Johnson and Lee and Rand Paul that currently for a variety of reasons, we're not ready to vote for this bill, but we are open to negotiation and obtaining more information before it's brought to the floor.
+And he said in a statement, a joint statement with Johnson and Lee and Rand Paul that currently, for a variety of reasons, we're not ready to vote for this bill, but we are open to negotiation and obtaining more information before it's brought to the floor.

-Now the Senate Majority Leader McConnell wanted to vote on this sometime next week.
+Now, the Senate Majority Leader, McConnell, wanted to vote on this sometime next week.

 His fellow Kentucky Senator Rand Paul is with us.